 My father regularly played at Los Serranos Country Club in Chino Hills.
 His interest in the game got me interested.
 I was never very good.
 I always told everyone I was a golf administrator and not a player.

 What is your greatest golf memory or moment?

-Is there anything you would change with the game?
+Anything you would change with the game?

-What is your favorite golf course and why?
+What is your favorite course and why?